danilrudin/Consyzer/README.md

 **Consyzer** is run from the command line (CLI) and requires two mandatory parameters:

 1. `--AnalysisDirectory` — specifies the directory containing CIL modules to analyze;
-2. `--SearchPattern` — specifies the search pattern for CIL modules to analyze.
+2. `--SearchPatterns` — specifies the search patterns for CIL modules to analyze.

 You can also specify two optional parameters: